alnux/vestacp-multiphp/readme.md

 1.-
-first of all you have to update your apache to work with AMP EVENT. you see worker with "httpd -V" command and you have to confirm the next info My actual version is Apache/2.4.46 (codeit) under centos 7 (if you have apache 2.4.6 please updade it, if you cant please ask me how)
+first of all you have to update your apache to work with AMP EVENT. you see worker with "httpd -V" command and you have to confirm the next info My actual version is Apache/2.4.46 (codeit) under centos 7 (if you have apache 2.4.6 please updade it)

 *Server MPM:     event*